2 Days in Honolulu Itinerary: Beaches, Food, & Waikiki Tips

 Luxury Hotel

-ESPACIO The Jewel of Waikiki is a residential-style boutique hotel with nine two or three-bedroom 2,250 square-foot suites, each on its own floor.
+ESPACIO The Jewel of Waikiki is a residential-style boutique hotel in Honolulu with nine two or three-bedroom 2,250 square-foot suites, each on its own floor.

 Once you step inside, you will find Persian carpets, a chef’s kitchen, a panoramic ocean view, and Jacuzzis on the balcony.